dudugan/phylobio_final/README.md

 1. I excluded all non-Basic Pokémon.
 "Basic" Pokémon can be thought of as the first stage in each Pokémon's species' life cycle, with "Stage 1" and "Stage 2" Pokémon being the next stages.
 Many Pokémon species have only basic forms; many have only basics and stage 1s, and many have all three forms.
 The 'species' is the grouping of all 1-3 Pokémon - I included one Pokémon per species.
 I did this partly because it just makes sense to me to perform the analysis on the species level, but also because Pokémon of the same species were actually causing problems by being too similar to each other in my initial analyses.

-2. I excluded all legendary, man-made, mythical, or alien Pokémon, which canonically did not evolve within the Pokémon universe.
+2. I excluded all legendary, man-made, or alien Pokémon, which canonically did not evolve within the Pokémon universe.
 This was also both because it makes sense and because these species were causing problems.

 ## Results